DominikAlberski/knowlege_wiki/ruby/oo_paterns.md

 # State pattern
 It's an representation of state machine.
 Every single state is represented by single class with logic discrabing transition to next state within given context.

+# Builder pattern
+This pattern is to useed in creation of complex objects.
+Exp. class containing amother class containing another class.
+As an reference look at [refactoring guru]